 Treat It Like A “Real” Job

 The final way to enhance your internship experience all comes down to reframing your thinking.
 During an internship, it’s extremely important to keep a strong mindset as you do your work and picture your internship as a real job.
 After all, you’re doing real work and producing real results for the organization!
 This mindset can help you get a good feel for the demands and rhythm work you do.
 Ultimately, this can help you to decide if you would like to go into that field full-time after graduation.
 When a professional mindset is applied to internship work, your margin for error gets smaller.
-By keeping an end goal in mind (in this case, gaining a better understanding of the demands of a particular job role) you’ll notice your work becoming more clear, complete and concise.
+By keeping an end goal in mind (in this case, gaining a better understanding of the demands of a particular job role) you’ll notice your work becoming more clear, complete, and concise.
 At the end of the day, an internship equals work experience.
 If you treat this opportunity like a job, it will pay off in future job searches down the road.

 What Rethinking Your Internship Mindset Can Do For You

 While working as an intern, the prospect of keeping up with your day-to-day responsibilities while maintaining big picture goals can be hard.
 It’s important to remember the power of a positive outlook at this time.
 For me, a few simple tactics have helped to enhance my internship experience.
-Making an effort to ask questions, becoming more big picture-minded and treating the internship as if it was a real job can not only ensure that you build great habits, but could end in an opportunity to get hired full-time after graduation.
+Making an effort to ask questions, becoming bigger picture-minded, and treating the internship as if it was a real job can not only ensure that you build great habits, but could end in an opportunity to get hired full-time after graduation.

 Looking for a fun, fast-paced career in sales or recruiting after college?
 Medix is hiring!
 Visit our careers site to learn more about how you can become part of our growing team!